TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 what you make is too esoteric— too abstract— hypothetical— uncourageous lowest common denominator— just a bit of fun— research based.

-> I don't see the point of this
+> I don't see the point in this

 What we need is a—

-> What we need is a—
+What we need is a—

-I don't see the point of this
+> And I don't see the point in this

 `No I know you don't`